sara-nl/griddocs/source/Pages/Advanced/grid_job_requirements.rst

 Synopsis::

-    # make sure that the job can run for at least 3 days (3 x 24 x 60 = 4320)
+    # make sure that the job can run in a long queue of 72 hours (72 x 60 = 4320 minutes)
     Requirements = other.GlueCEPolicyMaxWallClockTime >= 4320;

 By specifying the wall clock time requirement, the scheduler picks a